sozialhelden/wheelmap-frontend/README.md

 When there are new strings on transifex, you can run `npm run pull-translations` to pull them into the local project.

+Then run `npm run create-js-translations` to inject the translations into the application.

 We have a retranslate tool that allows to use the `en_US` language on transifex to refine source strings directly in the source code.
 This parses the whole source code into an abstract syntax tree using Babel, then re-assembles it with new versions of the strings fetched from the `en_US` locale.
 Re-assembly can break formatting.

 ## Testing